TylerEikenberg/Studio-Ghibli-Film-API/README.md

 ![Studio Ghibli Banner](./assets/ghiblibanner.png)
 # Studio Ghibli API
-The __Studio Ghibli API__ documents information about the films from Studio Ghibli and information about the characters within the films.
+The __Studio Ghibli API__ documents information about the films from Studio Ghibli and information about the characters and locations within the films.

 ## Getting Started